phetsims/calculus-grapher/doc/implementation-notes.md

 intended to be sub-classed for type-specific features.

 Curves are modeled by segmenting the curve into a finite number of CurvePoints that are close together and map out the y-values of the shape and curvature of the `Curve`.
-Adjacent CurvePoints are considered to be infinitesimally close enough for derivative and integral computations and are considered to cover 'every' x-value within its domain.
+Adjacent CurvePoints are considered to be close enough for derivative and integral computations and are considered to cover 'every' x-value within its domain.

 `OriginalCurve` is a `Curve` subtype for the main curve that the user interacts with and manipulates, which then